Digital Mission Engineering (DME): Comm Analysis and Antenna Patterns (Part 3 of 4)

 Problem statement

 Across the industry, the digital engineering process is becoming more complex.
-Systems of systems are changing and updating in different stages of the mission lifecycle.
-In this series, you will address these challenges by creating a fully connected digital thread with a common mission environment at the core. you will design and test a new satellite constellation for persistent, stereo coverage of hypersonic vehicles across the world.
+Systems of systems are changing and updating in different stages of the mission life cycle.
+In this series, you will address these challenges by creating a fully connected digital thread with a common mission environment at the core.
+You will design and test a new satellite constellation for persistent, stereo coverage of hypersonic vehicles across the world.
 You will address this topic in stages: satellite constellations, hypersonic flight, EOIR sensors, communications links, and triggering events and systems.
-The vision is to integrate the mission environment and operational objectives into the digital thread early and throughout the entire product lifecycle.
+The vision is to integrate the mission environment and operational objectives into the digital thread early and throughout the entire product life cycle.
 Through digital mission engineering, you are now capable of quickly evaluating the overall mission impact of the smallest change to any component.
-This session will look at event-based operations for mission or test and evaluation planning.
+This lesson will look at event-based operations for mission or test and evaluation planning.
 You will be building on the previous scenarios to evaluate the series of events within a mission and how their dependencies on each other influence the overall mission effectiveness.

 Solution

-In this section of the Digital Mission Engineering (DME) series, you will focus on the test or mission planning phase of the lifecycle.
+In this section of the Digital Mission Engineering (DME) series, you will focus on the test or mission planning phase of the life cycle.
 Using the same models constructed through the design phase, you will evaluate relationships between assets like communications link availability and how that influences the overall mission timeline.

 Upon completion of this tutorial, you will be able to:

-• Build and analyze a communication link
+• Build and analyze a communications link.

-• Apply external antenna gain pattern files
+• Apply external antenna gain pattern files.

-• Generate a Link Budget
+• Generate a Link Budget.

 External files

-This lesson requires several external files:
+This lesson requires three external files:

-• DME_Session3_Starter_Comms.vdf - This is the starter scenario for the STK Communications capability portion of this lesson
+• DME_Session3_Starter_Comms.vdf - This is the starter scenario for the STK Communications capability portion of this lesson.

 1. Launch STK ().

-2. Click Open a Scenario when the Welcome to STK dialog box opens.
+2. Click Open a Scenario in the Welcome to STK dialog.

-Open a starter scenario from the STK Data Federate (SDF)
+Loading the starter scenario from the STK Data Federate (SDF)

 2. Select STK Data Federate.

-5. Select DME_Session3_Starter_Comms.vdf.
+1. Select DME_Session3_Starter_Comms.vdf.

 1. Open the File menu once the scenario has loaded.